khoaguin/Elisabeth-HHE/README.md

 cargo bench
 ```
 ### Optional features
-By default, Elisabeth runs in two-keyswitching-key, multithreaded mode.
-To run in single_key, add `--features single_key` right after the `test` or `bench` command.
+By default, Elisabeth runs in multithreaded mode.
 To run in monothread, add `--no-default-features`.

 ## How to cite
 More on that soon.